 I went to the Villa Farnesina with Raphael’s fresco “Amor and Psyche”, the Palazzo Spada with Francesco Borromini’s truly amazing trompe-l’oeil, the Galleria Borghese hosting all the artistic treasures, Musei Capitolini with the abundant collection of historical statues, and of course the Musei Vaticani with all the wonderful works the catholic church has acquired with your money, Mr. and Mrs. Catholic, so thank you very much for supporting the arts; maybe not always all voluntarily.

-By the way, here is a quick tip how to avoid standing in the midst of tourist masses while admiring the indeed admirable sistine chapel: be at the museum’s gate short before they open (9 a.m.), and once you enter the building, just pace to the chapel.
-Don’t get distracted by all the pretty stuff on the way, you can look at it later while the chapel fills up with the others who haven’t read this fantastic advices on my blog.
+By the way, here is a quick tip on how to avoid standing in the midst of tourist masses while admiring the indeed admirable Sistine chapel: be at the museum’s gate short before they open (9 a.m.), and once you enter the building, just pace to the chapel.
+Don’t let all the pretty stuff on the way distract you, you can look at it later.
 Pace, and you’ll share the place for a short time with maybe a handful of people.

 After the first school week was over, Cendrine had to return to France before heading home to La Réunion, I planned a trip to Naples and Pompeii, and the guest mother left for her weekend home at the seaside.
 She left and never came back, I’ve never seen her again.
 Since her daughter was still at the apartment from time to time and didn’t seem to be in distress, I don’t think that anything happened to her.
 Her disappearance only proved my point that she was…special.

-But ready or not – after two weeks at the Pleasurerome, I had to go back to the routine that allows me to try out what a perfect life would feel like.
+But ready or not – after two weeks at the Pleasuredome, I had to go back to the routine that allows me to try out what a perfect life would feel like.